-A podcast that captures the determination, persistence, and accomplishments of Edina High School Alumni and friends.
+A podcast that captures the commitment, determination, and accomplishments of Edina High School athletes and friends, past and present.

 Season 2-2024-25